 Not much, unfortunately.
-Countries with national emissions targets under the Kyoto Protocol, like Canada, are only required to account for emissions from domestic flights.
+Countries with national emissions targets under the Kyoto Protocol are only required to account for emissions from domestic flights.
 Emissions from international flights are not counted.
 And very little has been done to actually limit these emissions.
 To date the only formal plan to control and reduce international aviation emissions is being developed within the European Union (EU).

 Is it likely that new technologies or fuels will make air transportation more efficient in the near future and help reduce its climate impact?